Public Records & Services in Paoli

 Frequently Asked Questions

 To register to vote in Paoli, Pennsylvania, residents can register online through the Pennsylvania Department of State's website, by mail, or in person at the Chester County elections office.
 Pennsylvania requires voters to be U.S. citizens, at least 18 years old by Election Day, and residents of the state.
 The registration deadline is typically 30 days before an election.
 Voters can verify their registration status and find polling locations through the Pennsylvania Department of State's voter lookup tool.
-For local municipal elections in Paoli, contact the Chester County Clerk's office for schedules and ballot information.
+For local county and state elections (Paoli is an unincorporated community in Chester County and does not hold municipal elections), contact the Chester County Clerk's office for schedules and ballot information.

 Property records for Paoli, Pennsylvania are maintained by the Chester Board of Assessment Appeals's Office and the Chester Recorder of Deeds.
 The Assessor's Office is responsible for discovering, listing, and valuing all taxable property within Chester County, including parcels in Paoli.
 Records available include property ownership, assessed values, legal descriptions, parcel maps, and tax history.
 The Chester Recorder of Deeds maintains recorded documents including deeds, mortgages, liens, and easements.
 Many Pennsylvania counties provide online property record searches through their county websites.
-For in-person requests, visit the Chester County offices at the county courthouse.
 The Chester County Treasurer handles property tax payments and tax sale information.